cdricn/itch-jamcommunity-api/README.md

 ## Endpoints
 GET endpoints return data in json format. <br/>
-``[GET] /jams/minMembers/{minMembers}`` - retrieve game jams from itch.io.
+- ``[GET] /jams/minMembers/{minMembers}`` - retrieve game jams from itch.io.
 Requires a number to set the minimum member count; the API will only return game jams that exceed this value. </br>
-``[GET] /posts/{link}/teams`` - retrieve recruitment posts from the specified game jam's community forums.
+- ``[GET] /posts/{link}/teams`` - retrieve recruitment posts from the specified game jam's community forums.
 Must be supplied with the sub-directory string of the game jam link. </br>
 Example: </br>
 ``Game jam link: https://itch.io/jam/super-game-jam`` </br>
 ``Endpoint link: super-game-jam`` </br>
+This endpoint returns modified data.
+It adds another property to the json currently not present in the html: tags.
+Tags is an array of strings added by the script to separate posts based on the contents of their title.
+I'll make an option exclude this property when retrieving posts in the future.

 ## Run/Deploy
 To run: </br>